 - Goji Berries are a great source of beta-carotene (which helps promote healthy skin), Vitamin C, fiber and antioxidants.

 - The Sweet Baby Girl cherry tomato was the number one plant given as a gift last season!
 It was judged the sweetest of all cherry tomatoes.
-Its ½- to 1-ounce fruits resist cracking and the plant offers good disease resistance.
-Someone will surely think you are sweet when this plant arrives at their door as a gift.
+Its ½ to 1-ounce fruits resist cracking and the plant offers good disease resistance.
+Make someone’s day by sending this plant to their door as a gift.

 Sincerely, Joe Stutzman (and Elves) at Garden Harvest Supply